Franchy Cordero Player Props: Yankees vs. Royals

 Royals Pitching Rankings

-- In his most recent appearance on Saturday against the Tampa Bay Rays, the right-hander tossed six innings, allowing two earned runs while surrendering five hits.
+- The righty last appeared on Sunday against the Tampa Bay Rays, when he went eight innings, allowing four earned runs while giving up seven hits.

-- The 25-year-old has amassed an ERA of 5.40, with 12.6 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .246 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.